 Every Wednesday afternoon from 3-4pm September through May, visitors can visit the farm to participate in the Barnyard Buddies program to feed the animals hay and vegetables provided by park staff.
 This program is free of charge, but donations of carrots, squash, apples, sweet potatoes, and melons are accepted.

 The nature center and education building features live reptiles and amphibians, as well as taxidermy animals for guest viewing.
 The center also offers visitors a public restroom with water fountains and trail maps.
 The first Friday of each month September through May, the Frogs and Friends program takes place from 2-3pm in the nature center, free of charge.

-Fall wildflower walks are held every Saturday in October, and Native Plant Sales are held in the fall and spring.
+Fall wildflower walks are held every Saturday in October.
 Special events include the Cane Boil in winter and the Great Air Potato Round-Up.

 - 8:00 am – 6:00 pm daily

 Holiday Hours: closed on Thanksgiving Day, Christmas Day and New Year’s ay.